himanshu07070/GolangAssignment/README.md

    #### Help Commands

-  * /username <username> : Enter Name , otherwise you will stay "Annonymas"
+  * /username [username] :
+          Enter Name , otherwise you will stay "Annonymas"
-  * /join <groupname> : Join a room, if room doesn't exist , the new room will be created .
+  * /join [groupname] :
+          Join a room, if room doesn't exist , the new room will be created .
 User can be only in one room at same time.
-  * /listrooms : Show list of available rooms to join
+  * /listrooms :
+          Show list of available rooms to join
-  * /msg <message> : broadcast message to everyone in a room
+  * /msg [message] :
+         Broadcast message to everyone in a room
-  * /quit : disconnects from chat server
+  * /quit :
+         Disconnects from chat server